DunlapCoddingPC/pyUSPTO/README.md

 This structure provides better separation of concerns, improved maintainability, and a clearer dependency graph.

-## Implementation Plan
+## Development Status

-The development of this library is following a phased approach:
+The development of this library is at version 0.1.6-dev.
+The following major features have been implemented:

-### Phase 1: Documentation Setup with Sphinx
+### Documentation Setup (Complete)

-1. **Initialize Sphinx Documentation:**

-   - Create a `docs/` directory
-   - Run `sphinx-quickstart` to set up basic structure
-   - Configure `conf.py` with project information and extensions

-2. **Configure Auto-Documentation:**

-   - Add autodoc, napoleon, and viewcode extensions
-   - Set up intersphinx for linking to external libraries
+The project documentation is set up using Sphinx with the following features:

-   - Configure Read the Docs theme
+- ✅ Read the Docs theme

-3. **Create Documentation Structure:**
+- ✅ Auto-documentation from docstrings using autodoc and napoleon
+- ✅ Advanced features like intersphinx, typehints, and copybutton
+- ✅ Full documentation structure with installation, quickstart, and API reference

+The documentation is structured as follows:

-   - index.rst - Main landing page
+- `index.rst` - Main landing page
-   - installation.rst - Installation instructions
+- `installation.rst` - Installation instructions
-   - quickstart.rst - Quick start guide
+- `quickstart.rst` - Quick start guide
-   - api/ - API reference (auto-generated)
+- `api/` - API reference (auto-generated)
-   - examples/ - Code examples with explanations
+- `examples/` - Code examples with explanations
-   - advanced/ - Advanced usage topics
-   - development/ - Contributing guidelines
+- `development/` - Contributing guidelines

-4. **Generate API Reference:**

-   - Auto-generate documentation from docstrings
-   - Create separate pages for each module/class
-   - Include method signatures and parameter descriptions

-5. **Create Custom Documentation:**

-   - Write custom tutorials with code examples
-   - Document common use cases
-   - Create troubleshooting guide

-6. **Build and Test:**
-   - Integrate documentation build into CI/CD
-   - Add documentation to README
-   - Verify cross-references and links work
+### Package Configuration (Complete)

+The project uses modern Python packaging with:

+- ✅ Comprehensive pyproject.toml configuration
+- ✅ Automatic versioning via setuptools-scm
+- ✅ Tool configurations for testing, linting, and type checking

-### Phase 2: Future Improvements
+### Future Improvements

 - Add more code examples
-- Consider publishing documentation to Read the Docs
+- Set up documentation hosting on Read the Docs
-- Implement automatic versioning for documentation
+- Expand test coverage

 ## Quick Start